 geopandas is only installed in the earth-analytics-python environment, and not the default anaconda environment, you will not be able to import it to

 Jupyter Notebook, unless you have the earth-analytics-python environment activated.

 Activate a Conda Environment

-To active an environment, use the Terminal to navigate to your earth-analytics directory (e.g.
+To activate an environment, use the Terminal to navigate to your earth-analytics directory (e.g.

 cd to the directory).
-Then, type the following command for your operating system to activate the environment (e.g. earth-analytics-python):
+Then, type the following command to activate the environment (e.g. earth-analytics-python):

 source activate earth-analytics-python

 Windows Users: The lessons on this website assume that Windows users are using Git Bash as their primary terminal.
 If you need to activate a conda environment using the Command Prompt, you will need to use the following command:

 Once the environment is activated, the name of the activated environment will appear in parentheses on the left side of your terminal.